 The higher the protein content the harder and stronger the flour.

-Usually, the strength of the flour is indicated in the package as the flour’s protein content.
+Usually, the package indicates the strength of the flour, as the flour’s protein content.
 Supermarket flour ranges from about 5% to 14%.

 Heavy flour is ideal for bread, sourdough bread, and tsoureki (Greek Easter bread), because it is high in gluten.
 That makes the dough more elastic, sticky, and dense.
 Heavy flour creates crusty and chewy baked goods.
 It is able to hold air bubbles with the help of a leavening agent as the dough rises.
 However, the rising time for leavened bread products is generally long (3 to 12 hours, depending on the baked goods).

 Medium flour, also known as all-purpose flour, is created by half hard and half soft flour.
-It is ideal for almost everything and is used for pizza, focaccia, baguettes, bread, cookies, pie crusts, and desserts.
+It is ideal for almost everything and we use it for making pizza, focaccia, baguettes, bread, cookies, pie crusts, and desserts.
 It gives a texture that is something between hard and soft flour textures.

 Light flour has less gluten so it is not as elastic as hard or medium flour.
 It is ideal for cakes, biscuits, cookies, pie crusts, and delicate pastries.
 The crumb that it creates will be light, soft, and tender.

 Traditionally, the most common and widely used flours are the ones that are milled from wheat.
 Wheat is either hard or soft.
 Wheat flour categories are extensive and understanding their differences helps you to pick the right one, substitute one for another, and create better goods.